-Currently, the site has a number of vehicular access / egress points from the east and west sides of the site.
-It sits parallel with Bath Street, which is an important part of the town's road network and, as a consequence, vehicular access to / from the site should be discussed with the Highway Engineer at Transport and Technical Services to ensure a successful outcome that does not prejudice strategic traffic management: the potential requirement for a traffic impact assessment should form part of this discussion.
+TTS Highways and the Parish of St Helier Roads Committee. .
+Vehicular access to / from the site should be discussed with the Highway Engineer at Transport and Technical Services to ensure a successful outcome that does not prejudice strategic traffic management: the potential requirement for a traffic impact assessment should form part of this discussion.